Chart Color Schemes

 AreaSearch assessment of residential development activity positions Murarrie among the top 25% of areas assessed nationwide

-New building activity shows 17.0% detached dwellings and 83.0% attached dwellings, reflecting a shift towards compact living that offers affordable entry pathways for downsizers, investors, and first-time purchasers.
-This marks a considerable change from the current housing mix of 73.0% houses, likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
-With approximately 140 people per dwelling approval, Murarrie exhibits characteristics of a growth area.
-According to AreaSearch's latest quarterly estimate, Murarrie is forecasted to gain 1,368 residents by 2041.
-If current development rates continue, housing supply may struggle to match population growth, potentially intensifying buyer competition and supporting price increases.
+This shift reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
+With around 140 people per dwelling approval, Murarrie exhibits characteristics of a growth area.
+According to the latest AreaSearch quarterly estimate, Murarrie is forecasted to gain 1,351 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development